Building Information Certificates

 Applying for a Building Information Certificate

-The application for a Building Information Certificate form may be lodged by:
+The application for a Building Information Certificate must be submitted on the NSW Planning Portal and may be lodged by:

 - Any person with the property owner’s consent

 - A purchaser who has entered into a contract to purchase the property

 - Any public authority that has notified the owner of its intention to apply for the certificate.

 Applicants are required to include the details for access arrangements to enable an inspection of the premises or property to be carried out by Council’s officer.

 Fees for all Building Information Certificates are detailed in Council's Fees and Charges schedule.